endlos99/xdt99/doc/MANUAL.md

 Safe linking is most useful when linking source or object code that someone else has written and which may contain unknown conflicts.
 When linking our own program, normal linking should be sufficient.

 ### Compatibility with E/A

-The strictness option `-s` disables most `xas99`-specific extensions, in particular the relaxed syntax, to improve backwards compatibility for legacy
+The strictness option `-s` disables most `xas99`-specific extensions, in particular the relaxed whitespace handling, to improve backwards compatibility for legacy sources:
-sources:

     $ xas99.py -s ashello.asm